Sabberian/CryptoTracker/README.md

 - **Cryptocurrency Tracking:** Monitor cryptocurrency prices in real-time by the 1 hour timescale.
 - **Notification System:** Set thresholds for specific cryptocurrencies and receive email notifications when they are reached.
 - **Custom Currency Support:** Add your custom currency to the API via [http://localhost:8080/api/currency/](http://localhost:8080/api/currency/).
+If the currency does not appear on the website after refreshing the page, make sure you have correctly entered its name.
 - **Interactive Documentation:** Explore API endpoints and usage details at [http://localhost:8080/docs](http://localhost:8080/docs).

 ## Getting Started